pansi18/pulson_ros/README.md

 IMPORTANT: Remember to update the path at line 164 of 'src/P4xx/RangeNET/TDMA/rcmIf.c' to the corresponding serial port (usually '/dev/ttyACM0')

-Steps to work with a beacon and a node:
+Steps to work with a beacon and a node (receiver):
 1) Build a slotmap in the 'config' folder (use `motion_tests.yaml` as a reference).

 2) Plug in both the beacon and the node and run